Fame is a currency that buys insulation from accountability. Few know better than Donald Trump, who continues to align with celebrities.

 View this post on Instagram

 In recent years, adoring fans have defended their favorite stars despite their transgressions— assaulting women, abusing children, ridiculing Black liberation movements, encouraging their fans to threaten journalists and enemies, and a host of other disheartening deeds.
-Despite numerous sexual assault accusations of his own, Trump became a viable presidential candidate because the media sought to cash in on the spectacle of a reality TV star running for office.
+Despite numerous sexual assault accusations of his own, Donald Trump became a viable presidential candidate because the media sought to cash in on the spectacle of a reality TV star running for office.
 He then used his knack for cultivating sensationalism to hone in on galvanizing a base of white nationalists who are now committing domestic terrorism all over the country.
 If Trump hadn’t marketed his name into a brand synonymous with wealth and power, he likely wouldn’t have had the profile or media interest, to stand a chance against legitimate politicians during the 2016 Republican race.

 But now he’s the president.
 And instead of addressing climate change, or unemployment, or domestic terrorism, which claimed 31 more lives over the past weekend, he’s on Twitter pandering to “the African-Americans” and making puns about A$AP Rocky that he knows will cause an uproar and temporarily shift attention from his Administration’s corruptive failings.

-For the second straight summer, Trump is attempting to win favor with Black male voters by aligning with a Black male entertainer.
+For the second straight summer, Donald Trump is attempting to win favor with Black male voters by aligning with a Black male entertainer.
 Last July, before the crucial midterm elections, Donald Trump invited Kanye West to a meeting at the oval office to give Yeezy the attention and validation he desperately sought.
 Trump also granted clemency to 63-year-old Alice Marie Johnson on Kim Kardashian-West’s request.
 He gave Kanye a platform and helped Kim legitimize her pivot into criminal justice reform advocacy.
 In exchange, their cosign earned him access to their devoted fanbase.

 Few of Trump’s decisions have anything to do with empathy for the lives his decisions affect.
-The Hollywood veteran knows that splashy moves like meeting Kanye, acquiescing to Kim Kardashian’s clemency requests, and intervening in Rocky’s case are mere opportunities for good PR.
+The Hollywood veteran knows that splashy moves like meeting Kanye, acquiescing to Kim Kardashian’s clemency requests, and intervening in A$AP Rocky’s case are mere opportunities for good PR.
 The wealthy Queens, New York native has little in common with his base of poor, rural citizens.
 He merely surmised, like a calculating TV producer, that they would be easiest to engage by sensationally playing to their bigoted fears of no longer being the majority in America.
 Instead of his wealth painting him as just another capitalist, his supporters believed that he was a rogue billionaire who would “drain the swamp” as he promised.

-While it’s easy to bemoan the depths that Trump has since sunk to, perhaps 2019 deserves a President who navigates his office like a rapper seeking features with other artists to court their fanbase.
+While it’s easy to bemoan the depths that Donald Trump has since sunk to, perhaps 2019 deserves a President who navigates his office like a rapper seeking features with other artists to court their fanbase.
 Western society has a confounding relationship with stardom.
 While most can acknowledge that teachers, doctors, and firefighters are needed more than any entertainer, few people in those public service positions will ever affect massive swathes at once like celebrities.
 Hip-hop fans are currently fighting tooth and nail to advocate for their favorite rappers on top 50 lists, while simultaneously noting it’s a pointless exploit.
 Celebrity has become so ubiquitous that discussing them and their lives is a shared pastime among people too enthralled to ever stop.

 The bond between celebrities and fans can best be described as a parasocial relationship, where one is exposed to a person they don’t know so often that they feel they actually have a relationship with them.
 In parasocial relationships, studies show that viewers experience a connection with the media user and tend to express feelings of affection, gratitude, longing, encouragement, and loyalty towards them.
 That sense of attachment can make it difficult for fans to divorce themselves from problematic artists.
 It’s why so many of Trump’s supporters continue to support him even after he has yet to make good on many of his campaign promises.